 This special Remembrance Day is therefore intended to respond to the great need of road crash victims for public recognition of their loss and suffering.
-It has also become an important tool for governments and those who work to prevent crashes or respond to the aftermath, as it offers the opportunity to demonstrate the enormous scale and impact of road death and injury and the urgent need for action.
+It has also become an important tool for governments and those who work to prevent crashes or respond to the aftermath, since it offers the opportunity to demonstrate the enormous scale and impact of road deaths and injuries and the urgent need for action.

 Many varied commemorative events are held on each World Day, or on the days before or after.